 In this post we discuss a simple laser GSM call alert security circuit which immediately calls the master as soon as an intruder is detected through a laser beam interruption.
 The idea was requested by Mr. Roldan.

-Good day to you sir swagatam, I am roldan from Philippines 35 years of age.
+Good day to you sir swagatam, I am roldan from Philippines.
 I am so fond reading your articles about security system.
 I am not an electronic engineer, but I can manage to trouble shoot minor electronic problems.
 I also have a basic knowledge on electronic schematics… I have already scans all your schematics about cell phone projects, but still I did not found the right project I wanted to built… a favor from you, is all im asking for.. if gods will…

 My request :